-So lead gen in social is really about activating the networks around a decision maker…whether that is B2B or B2C.
-I’ll B2B cause it is easier….think about finding a decision maker then analyzing their network of connected folk around them. create content that engages the network, then you have a position and opportunity to talk that decision about what folks in their company are really concerned with. also, rarely does a decision maker make a choice in a vacuum. so influencing the folk around them and being able to leverage that as discussion point is a very powerful tool.
+So lead gen in social is really about activating the networks around a decision-maker…whether that is B2B or B2C.
+I’ll B2B cause it is easier….think about finding a decision-maker then analyzing their network of connected folk around them.
+Create content that engages the network, then you have a position and opportunity to talk that decision about what folks in their company are really concerned with. also, rarely does a decision-maker make a choice in a vacuum.
+So, influencing the folk around them and being able to leverage that as a discussion point is a very powerful tool.

 How do you handle the influx of people trolling your ads on social media?
 I see comments on paid ads that could be considered negative towards your brand.
 What’s your policy for handling them?

-Actually we look at negative comments and customer issues as the opportunity.
-You have a captured audience and there’s nothing like the high you get flipping that customers frustration and turning them into a fan and amplifying your brand
+Actually, we look at negative comments and customer issues as an opportunity.
+You have a captured audience and there’s nothing like the high you get flipping that customers frustration and turning them into a fan and amplifying your brand.

 How much do you emphasize B2C vs B2B in your social promotion efforts?

 Actually both.
-You have to think about how you leverage the halo around people networks to create perception, brand position or calls to action.
+You have to think about how you leverage the halo around people’s networks to create perception, brand position, or calls to action.

 In your experience, what’s the most common mistake that talented teams make?

-Most common mistake is forgetting social’s power and purpose….it is to take an experience .. good or bad and share it with your network and create engagement. often market forget the engagement and just use it as a place to push ads
+The most common mistake is forgetting social’s power and purpose….it is to take experience .. good or bad and share it with your network and create engagement. often market forget the engagement and just use it as a place to push ads

-Insights is key, but think real insights, not data.
-I will tell you that the niche is where social really has value. think of how many trending topics happen with hashtag holidays….when you that happen you can leverage those moments as insights for other campaigns
+Insights are key but think real insights, not data.
+I will tell you that the niche is where social really has value.
+Think of how many trending topics happen with hashtag holidays….when you that happen you can leverage those moments as insights for other campaigns.

 What are your thoughts about dealing with direct competitors in your marketing?
 Call them out by name or focus on your benefits over them?